The curse of overparametrization in adversarial training: Precise analysis of robust generalization for random features regression: Introduction

 Recent work has demonstrated the virtues of overparametrization from statistical and optimization-based perspectives.
 From the statistical viewpoint, it is now well-documented that many overparametrized models exhibit a `double-descent' property \cite{belkin2018understand, belkin2019reconciling, mei2019generalization}: As the model complexity increases, the generalization error first follows the traditional U-shaped curve until a specific point, after which the error decreases, and attains a global minimum in the overparametrized regime.
 In fact, the minimum generalization error often appears to be at infinite complexity -- the more overparametrized is the model, the smaller is the error.
 It is often argued that the good generalization behavior of highly overparametrized models is due to the inductive bias of gradient-based algorithms which helps with selecting models that generalize well --see e.g,~\cite{bartlett2021deep,hastie2019surprises,soudry2018implicit,NEURIPS2018_0e98aeeb}.
 From the optimization viewpoint, training deep neural networks in general involves optimizing highly non-convex functions, but it has been conjectured that highly overparametrized models are easy to optimize despite non-convexity.
 Instances of this observation has been formally proved, e.g. in \cite{soltanolkotabi2018theoretical,javanmard2019analysis,NEURIPS2018_5a4be1fa,bartlett2021deep,montanari2021tractability}.
 The high-level intuition here is that in the highly overparametrized regimes, a model that perfectly interpolates the training data (and so is a global minimizer of the empirical risk) is found in the neighborhood of most initializations.

 Despite the remarkable success of deep neural networks, and the crucial role of overparametrization in both the generalization and the tractability aspects, these models are known to be highly vulnerable to perturbations in the input \cite{biggio2013evasion, szegedy2014intriguing}.
+With an unguarded training approach, these models show unsatisfactory \emph{robust generalization error} in the presence of ``small'' worst-case perturbations to their inputs, a.k.a \emph{asdversarial examples}.
+This suggests that learning algorithms, even those with excellent performance on test data, may not be learning the true underlying concepts that determine the response; although they work well on naturally occurring data, adversarial examples have low probability in the data distribution and expose fundamental blind spots in the learning algorithms.

-With an unguarded training approach, these models show unsatisfactory \emph{robust generalization error} in the presence of small worst-case perturbations to their inputs.
-There has been significant effort to improve robustness using a wide variety of \emph{adversarial training} methods which often involve augmenting the training loss so as to become more robust to input perturbations (see e.g. \cite{DBLP:journals/corr/GoodfellowSS14, kurakin2016adversarial, jalal2017robust, DBLP:conf/iclr/MadryMSTV18, DBLP:conf/icml/WongK18, DBLP:conf/icml/ZhangYJXGJ19, cohen2019certified}).
+This observation stimulated significant effort to improve robustness using a wide variety of \emph{adversarial training} methods which often involve augmenting the training loss so as to become more robust to input perturbations (see e.g. \cite{DBLP:journals/corr/GoodfellowSS14, kurakin2016adversarial, jalal2017robust, DBLP:conf/iclr/MadryMSTV18, DBLP:conf/icml/WongK18, DBLP:conf/icml/ZhangYJXGJ19, cohen2019certified}).
 However, there is still a large gap between the robust generalization error and the (standard) generalization error in adversarially-trained models.
 In summary, while modern overparametrized machine learning models perform very well on benign inputs, they still remain fragile to perturbations in the input.
 These findings raise a fundamental question: